avrilcoghlan/vibriowatch/docs/source/plasmids.rst

 section of its report page:

 .. image:: Picture99.png
-  :width: 650
+  :width: 450

-An example of an isolate with a plasmid is RC9, which was isolated in Kenya in 1985.
+An example of an isolate with a predicted plasmid is RC9, which was isolated in Kenya in 1985.
 Here is the 'Plasmid Inc types' section of its report page in Vibriowatch:

 .. image:: Picture100.png
   :width: 650

-This shows that this isolate is predicted to have a IncC-type plasmid.
+This shows that this isolate is predicted by Vibriowatch to have a IncC-type plasmid.

 Contact
 -------